1DGK/1dgk.github.io/misc.md

 title: Misc
 permalink: /misc/
 ---
-last updated 01 DEC 2024
+last updated 02 DEC 2024

 ### Media
 **Currently reading**:
 - With the Old Breed, Eugene Sledge
 - The Fellowship of the Ring, J.R.R.
-Tolkien
+Tolkien (1981 BBC audio adaptation)

 **To-read** (max 10):
 - The Untouchables by Eliot Ness